 A cheap Kindle sale is never that far away in these parts as Amazon is keen to stay atop of the ereader pile.
 Kindle prices on most of the devices are already great value given the high quality you get in your hands.

-Naturally we'll explain the differences between the devices too so you can make the most informed decision about which one suits you best.
+Naturally, we'll explain the differences between the various Kindle devices too so you can make the most informed decision about which one suits you best.
 We've provided a quick overview of the latest deals directly below, keep scrolling though and you'll see an extensive list of Kindle prices for each model.

 What makes a good Kindle price?

-Kindle ereaders don't have LCD screens or powerful internal components which means they're usually a lot cheaper than tablets and phones.
-The screens are fantastic for glare-free reading and an immediate improvement over using the Kindle app on your phone or tablet.
+These ereaders don't have LCD screens or powerful internal components.
+So you'll find Kindle sale prices are far cheaper than tablets and phones.
+The screens are fantastic for glare-free reading and an immediate improvement over using the Kindle app on your phone or tablet too.

 What do 'Special Offers' mean on the Kindle listings?

 When looking at a Kindle ereader listing, whether it's on Amazon's website, or on a different retailer's site, you'll often see 'includes special offers' in the title or item description.
 Choose without special offers and the price will jump up £10/US$20.